ibm-cloud-docs/openshift/odf-virt-performance.md

 ## Selecting an ODF performance profile
 {: #odf-virt-profile}

-ODF provides two performance profiles that control how CPU and memory resources are allocated to storage components.
-Choose the profile that best fits your workload requirements.
+ODF provides two performance profiles that control CPU and memory allocation for storage components.
+Choose the profile that best fits your workload.

 Performance
-:   Allocates the maximum available CPU and memory to ODF storage components.
-Use this profile for VM workloads that require high throughput and low latency, such as database servers or high-traffic applications.
+:   Allocates more CPU and memory than the **Balanced** profile.
+Use this profile for VM workloads that need high throughput and low latency, such as databases or high-traffic applications.

 Balanced
-:   Allocates moderate CPU and memory resources.
+:   Allocates moderate CPU and memory.
 Use this profile for general-purpose workloads, mixed environments, or cost-optimized deployments.

-When you deploy ODF, select the **Performance** profile in the **Resource profile** field under **Backing storage**.
+When you deploy ODF, select **Performance** in the **Resource profile** field under **Backing storage**.
 On Virtualization Service clusters, **Performance** is selected by default.

-You can set the profile from the console or the CLI.
+You can set the profile from the console or CLI.

-**From the console**

-- **Standard {{site.data.keyword.openshiftlong_notm}} clusters**: When you install the ODF add-on, select **Performance** as the resource profile in the **Backing storage** section of the installation panel.
+- **Console - Standard {{site.data.keyword.openshiftlong_notm}} clusters**: When you install the ODF add-on, select **Performance** in the **Backing storage** section.
-- **Virtualization Service clusters**: **Performance** is selected by default.
+- **Console - Virtualization Service clusters**: **Performance** is selected by default.
 To change it, select **Edit** on the **OpenShift Data Foundation** card in the **Virtualization integrations** section during cluster creation.

-**From the CLI**

 This option applies only to standard {{site.data.keyword.openshiftlong_notm}} clusters.
 For Virtualization Service clusters, you set the profile during cluster creation.
 {: note}

-Include the `--param "resourceProfile=performance"` option when you enable the add-on.
-For example:
+From the CLI, include `--param "resourceProfile=performance"` when you enable the add-on:

 ```sh
 ibmcloud oc cluster addon enable openshift-data-foundation \